 Pantone officially introduced its color of the year, so lots of themes are sure to use a bejeweled palette with varying shades of emerald, jade, and peridot.

-A great theme example of this trend (and a few others, as you’ll see as you keep on reading) is one of our newer premium themes – Bulletin.
+A great theme example of this trend (and a few others, as you’ll see as you keep on reading) is one of our old themes – Bulletin.
 Touches of cool jade have been added throughout the WordPress theme elements, such as buttons, accordions, pricing tables, text selection color and tag cloud (seen below) and much more.

 Bulletin is a beautiful tumblog inspired theme, and is perfect for blogs and portfolios.
 The theme is responsive and includes useful features such as a notification bar and Ajax post loading.
 Also, the theme supports a variety of post formats so you can text, images, links, videos – whatever you want to share with your readers.
-Take a look and see for yourself!

 Depth is another great trend I see exploding this year.
 Parallax effects allow different layers of a theme move at different rates to create a 3D like quality by altering your perception.
 And luck for you, some designers already have parallax themes available.